cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 - `heartbeat`                     - (Optional/Computed) Set the server AMQP 0-9-1 heartbeat timeout in seconds.
 - `connection_max`                - (Optional/Computed) Set the maximum permissible number of connection.
 - `channel_max`                   - (Optional/Computed) Set the maximum permissible number of channels per connection.
-- `consumer_timeout`              - (Optional/Computed) A consumer that has recevied a message and does not acknowledge that message within the timeout in milliseconds
+- `consumer_timeout`              - (Optional/Computed) A consumer that has received a message and does not acknowledge that message within the timeout in milliseconds
 - `vm_memory_high_watermark`      - (Optional/Computed) When the server will enter memory based flow-control as relative to the maximum available memory.
 - `queue_index_embed_msgs_below`  - (Optional/Computed) Size in bytes below which to embed messages in the queue index.
 0 will turn off payload embedding in the queue index.
 - `max_message_size`              - (Optional/Computed) The largest allowed message payload size in bytes.